Operator-led AI for SMEs

 Frequently asked questions

-What is AI automation for business?
+What is business automation with AI?

-How long until AI automation shows results?
+How long until AI-led workflows show results?

-Is AI automation different from hiring a developer?
+Is this different from hiring a developer?

 What is the 30 percent rule in AI?